 Protecting Parents' Relationships With Their Children

-Child custody can be a highly contentious issue for parents.
-The breakup of a relationship between a child's parents can have major implications for the family relationships at the center of a child's life.
+Child custody can be a highly contentious issue.
+The breakup of a relationship between a child’s parents can have major implications for the family relationships at the center of a child’s life.
 As a result, every party has a lot at stake.

 Understanding Joint and Sole Legal Custody

-The basic legal standard in deciding child custody and visitation is what is in the best interests of the child.
+According to Arizona statute 25-403, the basic legal standard in deciding decision making authority and visitation is what is in the best interests of the child.
 To make that decision, the courts must analyze all of the following factors:

-- The mental and physical health of the child and each parent - The mental and physical health of a parent is not typically a relevant factor as most parties are physically and mentally fit enough to care for their child.
-Divorce and paternity cases are highly traumatic for individuals who may seek counseling or treatment to cope with the trauma.
-Unfortunately, you have to weigh the treatment you are seeking because it may be used against you in court.
-Before you start seeking treatment, seek the advise of an attorney to assure you are not hurting your case before it has even commenced.
+• The mental and physical health of the child and each parent – The mental and physical health of a parent is not typically a relevant factor as most parties are physically and mentally fit to care for their child.
+Divorce and paternity cases are highly traumatic for individuals may seek counseling or treatment to cope with the trauma.
+Unfortunately, you have to consider the treatment you are seeking because it may be used against you in court.
+Before you start seeking treatment, seek the advice of an attorney to assure you are not hurting your case before it has even commenced.

-- Which child is more likely to allow "frequent and meaningful" contact with the other parent - A major mistake made by parents is withholding contact from another parent.
-Of course, if there are issues of drug or alcohol abuse, domestic violence, or mental health issues, restricting a child's contact with the other parent may be warranted; however, the child should never be used as leverage in a case.
+• Which parent is more likely to allow frequent and meaningful contact with the other parent – A major mistake made by parents is withholding the child from the other parent.
+Of course, if there are issues of drug or alcohol abuse, domestic violence, or mental health problems, restricting a child’s contact with the other parent may be warranted; however, the child should never be used as leverage in a case.
 If a judge sees that you have been unreasonable before or during a case in withholding access to the other parent, it will work against you.

 Presumption of the Sex of the Parent